feconroses/Linux-Server-Configuration/README.md

 10. Copied SSH public keys to the server using `ssh-copy-id`
 11. Disabled password-based authentication to the server to enforce key-based SSH authentication
 12. Disabled remote login of the root user
-13. Changed the default port to 2241
+13. Changed the default SSH port
+14. Denied default SSH port 22
-14. Restarted SSH
+15. Restarted SSH
-14. Created a server firewall to only allow incoming connections for SSH (port 2200 and 2241), WWW, HTTP (port 80), and NTP (port 123).
+16. Created a server firewall to only allow incoming connections for SSH, WWW, HTTP (port 80), HTTPS (443) and NTP (port 123).
 Also allowed outgoing as default.

 ## Deploying the Catalog App